Connecting Scotland’s Sounds knowledge exchange events 2016-2017

 An afternoon meeting for sound collection holders providing opportunities for networking, updates, feedback and discussion.

-Learn more about this event and book your place at: Plugged in – Skateholder meeting
+Learn more about this event at: Plugged in – Skateholder meeting

 6 September 2016, Inverness – PLUGGED IN : Stakeholder Meeting

 An afternoon meeting for sound collection holders providing opportunities for networking, updates, feedback and discussion.
-The guest case study will focus on the Tobar an Dualchais project.
+The guest case study focused on the Tobar an Dualchais project.

 Learn more about this event at : Plugged in – Skateholder meeting